Senior Program Specialist Lead: Illinois Programs & CHW

-Wandy Hernandez, AA, CD (DONA), CLC, CCE, a nationally recognized speaker and advocate for community health workers, trains and advocates for both men and women, drawing on over 15 years of experience working in the community.
-Ms. Hernandez navigates with comfort between communities, agencies, and elected officials, building trust and gaining honor and respect with each audience.
+Wandy Hernandez-Gordon, AA, BDT(DONA), CLC, CCE, a nationally recognized speaker and advocate for community health workers, trains and advocates for both men and women, drawing on over 15 years of experience working in the community.
+Ms. Hernandez-Gordon navigates with comfort between communities, agencies, and elected officials, building trust and gaining honor and respect with each audience.
 She frequently acts as a bridge between policy-makers, researchers, and CHWs on the ground.

 She has been a bilingual and bi-cultural trainer at HealthConnect One since 1999, and is a Certified Lactation Counselor, a DONA-Certified Doula Trainer and a Certified Childbirth Educator.